01618830666

 Mandatory Remediation:

 Authorities may issue Community Protection Notices (CPNs) under the Anti-Social Behaviour, Crime and Policing Act 2014 if you fail to control the spread of Japanese Knotweed.
 These notices can require you to take action to manage the plant and prevent further encroachment.
-If you disregard a CPN, you could face further legal actions and fines.
+If you disregard a CPN, you could face additional legal actions and fines.

 Legal Penalties: